 Earl Baker Consulting and Former Pennsylvania State Senator

-This post originally appeared in the February 12, 2020 edition of the Delaware County Daily Times and is reposted here with the permission of the author.
+This post originally appeared ion PennLive the March 12, 2020 and is reposted here with the permission of the author.

 Earl Baker is a former two term Senator (R-19) who chaired the Intergovernmental Affairs Committee and the Labor and Industry Committee.
 Prior to the Senate he also served as Commissioner in Chester County for three terms.
 Subsequent to his service he was Vice President of Unisys Corporation five years and then another five years as President of Presbyterian Homes.
 He is now the Principal of Earl Baker Consulting with clients in business, healthcare and education.
 He directs the Executive Leaders Program of the Pennsylvania Business Council and the IMPACT Program of the Pennsylvania Manufacturers Association.
 He has authored two books, Heroes & Hypocrites, a book of humorous verse about politics and politicians, and Run To Win!
 A how to book on running successfully for local and state office.
 Both are available on his website earlbaker.com.